 Cindy Brom, MBA

-Regional Managing Director of Operations – CO/WA
+Regional Managing Director of Operations – IL/WA

 Cindy came to the Eating Recovery Center family through our Chicago partner program, Insight Behavioral Health Centers, which she joined in 2008.
 At Insight she served in various roles involving operations, compliance, consulting, human resources, business development and financial management.
 Cindy has been involved with operations management of Eating Recovery Center Washington since January of 2017 as well as serves in a national food management role for all ERC sites.